-- 1. Subdivision which complies with the general rules in clause 12.6 and the standards and terms in clause 12.9.7.3; or - 2.
-Comprehensive development at Thompsons Point (see figure 12.1) subject to compliance with the general rules in clause 12.6 and the standards and terms in clause 12.9.7.3.
+- 1. Subdivision outside of Thompsons Point which complies with the general rules in clause 12.6 and the standards and terms in clause 12.9.7.3(1); or - Comprehensive development at Thompsons Point (see figure 12.1) subject to compliance with the general rules in clause 12.6 and the standards and terms in clause 12.9.7.3(2).

-The council's assessment of an application for subdivision in rural 2 will include consideration of the matters set out in clause 12.11.
+The council's assessment of an application for subdivision in rural 2 will include consideration of the matters set out in clause 12.11 as well as .
 For comprehensive development at Thompsons Point, the specific criteria in clause 12.12.4 will also be considered.

-- 1. Subdivisions must meet the standards for minimum areas specified in table 12.1: Minimum site areas for land units: or - 2.
-Comprehensive development at Thompsons Point (see figure 12.1): - a.
-The subdivision must provide for sites at an average of one site per 7.5ha of gross site area; and - b.
-All sites created must have a minimum area of 4.0ha, other than those sites created for the purpose of reserves, public accessways or jointly owned access sites. - c.
+- 1. Subdivisions outside of Thompsons Point: - a.
+The subdivision must meet the standards for minimum areas specified in table 12.1: Minimum site areas for land units; et and - b.
+The application must detail revegetation on each proposed site.
+This must include an ongoing management programme that specifies any protection and enhancement. - 2.
+Comprehensive development at Thompsons Point (see figure 12.1): - The subdivision must provide for sites at an average of one site per 7.5ha of gross site area; and - All sites created must have a minimum area of 4.0ha, other than those sites created for the purpose of reserves, public accessways or jointly owned access sites. - c.
 The application must detail revegetation on each proposed site.
 This must include an ongoing management programme that specifies any protection and enhancement.